mainwp/mainwp/readme.txt

 * Updated: Removed the Trusted column from the Updates section in the sites view
 * Updated: Renamed Screen Options modal to Page Settings
 * Preventative: Multiple security enhancements
-* Removed: The Cache Control feature and extracted to an extension
+* Removed: The Cache-Control feature and extracted to an extension

 = 4.3.1 - 12-14-2022 =
 * Fixed: An issue with applying custom themes